Working Conditions in Switzerland

 - Within the whole contract duration, hours can be compensated.

-Ex: If an electrician works 54h in week you have to either pay him 5h overtime (4h plus 25%) or you can have him work only 45h in the following week.
+Example: If an electrician works 54h in one week you have to either pay them 5h overtime (4h plus 25%) or you can have them work only 45h in the following week.

-- If shooting takes place outside residence, travel time over 30 min each way accounts to work time.
-Overseas or long travels account to 50% work time.
+- If shooting takes place outside the place of residence, travel time above 30 min each way counts as working time.
+Unless otherwise agreed, overseas or long travel counts as working time.

 - Transporting people or material in a production vehicle counts as work time.

-- Lunchbreak: usually 60 minutes, but can be reduced to 45 minutes. by production.
-If the break is less than 30 minutes long, it will also be counted as work time.
+- Lunch break: usually 60 minutes, but can be reduced to 45 minutes by production.
+If the break is less than 30 minutes long, it will also be counted as working time.

 Rates

-Consult the official list for rates for on-set film crew (2025, PDF) and post-production -film crew (2025, PDF) and have a look at the standard contract regulations (2020, PDF) by the Swiss Syndicate Film and Video (SSFV).
+Consult the official list for rates for film crew (2025, PDF) and have a look at the standard contract regulations (2020, PDF) by the Swiss Syndicate Film and Video (SSFV).

 Social Benefits & Fringes